-The page contains still images captured from the Tekapo Tourism interactive web camera and
+The page contains still images captured from the Tekapo Tourism HD web camera and

 Roundhill Ski Area web camera.